 I set the basket of laundry on the table and commenced folding, trying to see if I could enjoy the laundry process without hustling to get to DONE.
 This was challenging and comical.

 I felt a bit like Marie Kondo, lovingly folding my husband’s boxer shorts and matching socks with their precious mates.

-And perhaps that’s the trick…
+Perhaps that’s the trick…

-So my challenge to you is this… don’t try to do amazing things.
+So my challenge to you is this… Don’t try to do amazing things.
 (You already are.)
 Don’t set big goals and strive for them.
 (You’ve got that down, my friend.)
-But simply start to notice those moments in-between your accomplishments, the lines between the dots.
+But simply start to notice those moments in-between your accomplishments, the lines in-between the dots.
 Notice yourself making the coffee and not just drinking it, pay attention to the commute and not just the arrival, acknowledge each bite and not just the empty plate.